Japan tech giant SoftBank posts USD 23 billion quarterly loss | Business

 Japanese technology company SoftBank Group posted a USD 23.4 billion loss in the April-June quarter as the value of its investments sank amid global worries about inflation and interest rates.

 SoftBank Group Corp.'s loss of 3.16 trillion yen was a reversal from its 762 billion yen profit in the same quarter a year earlier.
-The company said on Monday that quarterly sales rose 6 per cent.
+Quarterly sales rose 6 per cent to 1.57 trillion yen (USD 11.6 billion).

+“I must humbly and honestly acknowledge that things are really bad,” a somber Chief Executive Masayoshi Son told reporters on Monday.
+“I must face up to this.''
+Losses for the last six months totaled about 5 trillion yen (USD 37 billion), and the latest red ink was the worst quarterly loss since the company's founding, he said.

 For the fiscal year that ended in March, Softbank racked up losses of 1.7 trillion yen (USD 13 billion), a reversal from the 4.9 trillion yen profit for the previous year.
 Annual sales grew 10.5 per cent to 6.2 trillion yen (USD 46 billion).